Nickelodeon (UK & Ireland)

-Nickelodeon (commonly shortened to Nick) is a British pay television network aimed at children and young aged 5 to 14.
+Nickelodeon (commonly shortened to Nick) is a British/Irish pay television network.

-On 1 September 1993, a localised version of the US channel launched in the United Kingdom and launched at a later date in Ireland.
-In the United Kingdom, the channel was available on Sky, Virgin Media, and TalkTalk Plus TV.
+It launched on 1 September 1993, as a localised version of the American channel of the same name in the United Kingdom and launched in Ireland in 2004.
+In the United Kingdom, the channel is available on Sky, Virgin Media, and TalkTalk Plus TV.
 In Ireland, the channel is available on Virgin Media Ireland, Eir TV and Sky Ireland.
 It is the first Nickelodeon feed launched overseas.